ricardoyang00/Steal/README.md

 ### 6. HTML & CSS Validation

-> Provide the results of the validation of the HTML and CSS code using the following tools.
-Include the results as PDF files in the group's repository.
-Add individual links to those files here.
+> Provide HTML and CSS validation results for the central page of your product (e.g., auction page, event page, product page).
+> Use the following tools and upload the reports as PDFs to the group’s repository and link them here.
 >
 > HTML: https://validator.w3.org/nu/
 > CSS: https://jigsaw.w3.org/css-validator/

 ### 7. Revisions to the Project

-> Describe the revisions made to the project since the requirements specification stage.
+> List significant revisions made since the initial project specification, highlighting key improvements and fixes.

 ### 8. Implementation Details